-Dr. Scott Schlueter and Dr. Aaron Campbell specialize in the sophisticated procedure required to provide a gentle and permanent replacement for missing teeth.
+Dr. Scott Schlueter specializes in the sophisticated procedure required to provide a gentle and permanent replacement for missing teeth.

 When patients come to Schlueter Periodontics and Implants for a consultation, we help them discover the most appropriate treatment for their unique condition and if a dental implant is a suitable restoration option.
 We only use the largest, most reportable dental implant company’s in the world.
 The results give us precision fitting components for the implants.

 A dental implant is a small titanium screw that serves as the replacement for the root portion of a missing natural tooth.
 Dental implants can be placed in either the upper or lower jaws.
 Due to the biocompatible properties of titanium, a dental implant fuses with the bone and becomes a good anchor for the replacement tooth.